OdayMansour/touchdesigner-utilities/README.md

 # TouchDesigner Utilities

-This is a collection of useful Components that I use in my TouchDesigner projects
+This is a collection of useful Components that I use in my TouchDesigner projects.

 ## Components